-Jorge Fandinno^{1,2}, Seemran Mishra2, Javier Romero2, and Torsten Schaub2
+Jorge Fandinno, Seemran Mishra, Javier Romero, and Torsten Schaub

-1 University of Nebraska at Omaha, USA 2 University of Potsdam, Germany
+University of Potsdam, Germany

 Abstract.
-We take up an idea from the folklore of Answer Set Programming (ASP), namely that choices, integrity constraints along with a restricted rule format is sufficient for ASP.
+We take up an idea from the folklore of Answer Set Programming, namely that choices, integrity constraints along with a restricted rule format is sufficient for Answer Set Programming.
 We elaborate upon the foundations of this idea in the context of the logic of Here-and-There and show how it can be derived from the logical principle of extension by definition.
 We then provide an austere form of logic programs that may serve as a normalform for logic programs similar to conjunctive normalform in classical logic.
 Finally, we take the key ideas and propose a modeling methodology for ASP beginners and illustrate how it can be used.